mcneel/developer.rhino3d.com/_guide_topics/cpp/migrate_your_plugin_propsheets_windows.md

 ## Rename build configurations

 Rhino 6 plugin projects have different project build configuration names.
 See [Understanding Build Configurations]({{ site.baseurl }}/guides/cpp/plugin_build_configurations) for details.
-Thus, you will need to rename our project's build configurations.
+In order to use the SDK Property Sheets, you will need to rename the plugin project's build configurations so they match the new build configuration names.

 1. In *Project Contexts*, click *Configuration > Edit...*.
  ![Select Project Configurations]({{ site.baseurl }}/images/migrate_plugin_windows_cpp_05.png)
-2. In *Edit Project Configurations*, rename the *Debug* configuration to *DebugRhino*, and rename the *PseudoDebug* configuration to *Debug*.
+2. In *Edit Project Configurations*, rename the *Debug* configuration to *DebugRhino*, and then rename the *PseudoDebug* configuration to *Debug*.
  ![Edit Project Configurations]({{ site.baseurl }}/images/migrate_plugin_windows_cpp_06.png)
 3. When finished, click *Close*.
  ![Rename Project Configurations]({{ site.baseurl }}/images/migrate_plugin_windows_cpp_07.png)
 4. Repeat the above step for the solution by click *Active solution Configuration > Edit...*.
-5. In *Edit Solution Configurations*, rename the *Debug* configuration to *DebugRhino*, and rename the *PseudoDebug* configuration to *Debug*.
+5. In *Edit Solution Configurations*, rename the *Debug* configuration to *DebugRhino*, and then rename the *PseudoDebug* configuration to *Debug*.
 6. When finished, click *Close*.
 7. Close *Configuation Manager*.

 ## Add property sheet

-The Rhino C/C++ SDK includes Visual Studio Property Sheets that provide a convenient way to synchronize or share these common settings among other plugin projects.
+The Rhino C/C++ SDK includes Visual Studio Property Sheets that provide a convenient way to synchronize or share common settings among other plugin projects.

-1. From *Visual Studio 2015*, navigate to *View* > *Property Manager*.
+1. From *Visual Studio 2015*, click *View* > *Property Manager*.
  ![Property Manager]({{ site.baseurl }}/images/migrate_plugin_windows_cpp_08.png)
 2. Right-click on the *Debug &#124; x64* configuration and click *Add Existing Property Sheet*.
 3. Navigate to the following location: *C:\Program Files\Rhino 6.0 SDK\Wizards\Command*